 Coconut aminos is a flavorful and salty sauce made from the fermented sap of coconut palm and sea salt, yet it does not taste like coconut at all.
 Its consistency and deeply brown color is similar to light soy sauce.
 It’s soy, gluten and wheat-free.
 With that said, coconut aminos is a healthy substitute for those with a restrictive diet.

-Before you start, chill your mugs.
-First, rinse them under cold water and place them into your freezer for at least 30 minutes.
+Before you start: Chill your mugs.
+Rinse mugs under cold water and place them into your freezer for at least 30 minutes.
 As a result you will get a nice and frosty mug.

-Next, combine the kosher, chili and chipotle powder, stirring to combine.
+Next, combine the 3 tablespoons margarita salt, 2 teaspoons chili powder and 1/2 teaspoon chipotle powder,

-Next up the flavor by adding a couple shakes of Worcestershire sauce, coconut aminos and hot sauce.
-On the other hand, if you don’t have coconut aminos you can use low-sodium tamari or soy sauce.
+Next up the flavor by adding a couple shakes of Worcestershire sauce, coconut aminos.
+If you don’t have coconut aminos you can use low-sodium tamari or soy sauce.

 Lastly, use a cocktail spoon to gently stir until everything has combined.